jfallon9/thanksgiving-menu-2019/SCHEDULE.md

 ## Day Before

 * mashed potatoes
-* Do chicken legs in evening in slow cooker
 * stuffing mixture (without the broth and cranberries)
 * dry brine the turkey breast
 * prep brussel sprouts (cut in half season with olive oil salt and pepper)
-* prep carrots (cut and season with olive oild salt and pepper)

 ## Day of 5PM Target Dinner Time